george-panagiotopoulos/edu-game-v2/README.md

 ## 🎮 Game Features

 - **Hero Movement**: Use arrow keys to move your hero around the medieval world
-- **Map Exploration**: Navigate through different terrains including grass, paths, water, walls, and trees
+- **Map Exploration**: Navigate through multiple maps (Main Village, Dungeon, Volcano, Forest)
-- **Monster Encounters**: Find and battle various monsters scattered across the map
+- **Monster Battles**: Find and battle various monsters with unique abilities
+- **Boss Encounters**: Challenge powerful boss monsters with special mechanics
+- **Equipment System**: Collect and use weapons, shields, armor and rings with special abilities
-- **Visual Interface**: Colorful emoji-based graphics with a clean, kid-friendly design
+- **Visual Interface**: Colorful graphics with a clean, kid-friendly design
-- **Real-time HUD**: Track health, position, and progress
+- **Educational Riddles**: Solve math, spelling, geography and language problems during battles
+- **Map-Specific Content**: Each map offers unique monsters, items, and educational challenges

 ## 🚀 How to Start the Game